-Several previous tutorials have explored the different drawing tools in PowerPoint 2013, and how they work -- we have worked with line drawing tools such as line, curve, freeform, and scribble.
+Several previous tutorials have explored the different drawing tools in PowerPoint 2013 for Windows, and how they work, we have worked with line drawing tools such as line, curve, freeform, and scribble.
 Using these line tools, you can draw almost anything in PowerPoint that you normally draw in high-end illustration programs.
-In this tutorial, you will learn how you can draw a parabola in PowerPoint 2013 using some of these drawing tools.
+In this tutorial, you will learn how you can draw a parabola in PowerPoint 2013 for Windows using some of these drawing tools.

 Figure 1: A parabola

-To draw a parabola in PowerPoint 2013, follow these steps:
+To draw a parabola in PowerPoint 2013 for Windows, follow these steps:

 Figure 2: Guides check-box selected